Loading...

 The Overwhelm is Real: Proven Strategies to Tame the Decluttering Beast

+If you’re struggling with clearing out clutter, start by identifying the most overwhelming areas.
 The feeling of overwhelm often comes from not knowing where to start or facing emotional attachment to items.
 To break through, first identify the main sources of clutter and pinpoint what’s holding you back.

 Tips for Identifying Clutter Sources